 The first past the post election system explained

-And it’s as simple as that, or as complex as that which ever way you wish to look at.
-And with that said, the question remains, just how democratic is it?
-Well to answer that we first need to consider both the benefits and downsides to the system.
+And it’s as simple as that, or as complex as that – whichever way you wish to look at.
+With that said, the question remains, just how democratic is it?
+Before answering that we first need to consider both the benefits and downsides to the system.

 The pluses and minuses of the first past the post election system

-In the UK general election of 2017, 13.8 million people voted Tory which equates to 42% of the vote, while 12.9 million people voted Labour which equates to 40% of the vote, in the prior election (2015), 11.3 million voted Tory which equates to 37% of the vote, while 9.3 million voted Labour which equates to 30% of the vote.
+In the UK general election of 2017, 13.8 million people voted Tory which equated to 42% of the vote, while 12.9 million people voted Labour which equated to 40% of the vote, in the prior election (2015), 11.3 million voted Tory which equated to 37% of the vote, while 9.3 million voted Labour which equated to 30% of the vote.

-Just to really emphasise what this means, Labour increased their share of the vote by 10% and won 30 seats, the Tories on the other hand despite increasing their share by 5% lost 12 seats, and on top of this despite the fact that Labour closed the gap from 7% to 2%, they still ended up with 64 less seats than the Tories, and this is despite the fact that mathematically speaking a 2% gap should only actually equal 13 seats.
+Just to emphasise what this means, Labour increased their share of the vote by 10% and won 30 seats, the Tories on the other hand despite increasing their share by 5% lost 12 seats.

 Very shaky maths right there, and what is of further note, the Tories were in total just 287 votes shy of earning a majority, meaning with a tiny swing in votes, they would have won a majority.
 That would mean still 42% vs 40% in total number of votes won, and yet the Tories lead over Labour in terms of seats won would have been even greater.